Memberships Experts Shop Join Now Login

 The degree of recovery you may experience will depend on a number of factors.
 These include:

-• Body Type - Your body type will affect your rate of recovery.
-Everything from body shape, to muscle bulk and connective tissue will affect rates and degree of healing.
+• Body Type—Your body type will affect your rate of recovery.
+Everything from body shape to muscle bulk and connective tissue will affect rates and degrees of healing.

-• Connective Tissue Types - We all have different types and ratios of connective tissue in our body, some that create more rigidity or others that create more elasticity.
+• Connective Tissue Types—Our bodies have different types and ratios of connective tissue, some of which create more rigidity or others of which create more elasticity.
 These ratios can affect the amount of organ support provided at rest and the degree of distensibility.

-• Pelvic floor Muscle Damage - As the baby crowns and passes through the pelvic outlet, it is not uncommon for the pelvic floor muscle to undertake micro or macro trauma (an avulsion).
-When this occurs there is a deep tear in the attachment point of part of the pelvic floor to the pubic bone, which is unfortunately irreversible.
-This tear results in an increased in the hiatus width and increased prolapse risk.
+• Pelvic floor Muscle Damage—As the baby crowns and passes through the pelvic outlet, it is not uncommon for the pelvic floor muscle to undergo micro or macro trauma (an avulsion).
+When this occurs, there is a deep tear in the attachment point of part of the pelvic floor to the pubic bone, which is unfortunately irreversible.
+This tear results in an increased hiatus width and increased prolapse risk.

 • Biomechanics and Load Management - How well you move in daily life and place loads through the abdominal and pelvic area can play a role in prolapse symptoms, especially with respect to intra-abdominal pressure.

-• Weight, Diet and Fatigue - Prolapse recovery takes a whole body approach and this includes optimising diet, reaching a health weight range, managing stress and ensuring you are getting enough rest and down time.
+• Weight, Diet, and Fatigue—Prolapse recovery takes a whole-body approach, and this includes optimising diet, reaching a healthy weight range, managing stress, and ensuring you are getting enough rest and downtime.

 It is important to have hope, but we also believe it is important to be realistic.
 Whilst you might not be able to completely heal your prolapse in the sense of your body and pelvic floor returning to it’s pre-pregnancy state, there is so much you can do to reduce your symptoms and improve your quality of life.

-The postpartum or post menopausal body is forever changed.
-And whilst we would love to tell you that you can fix your prolapse, the truth is, is that you are probably always going to live with some degree of increased movement in your pelvic organs.
+The postpartum or postmenopausal body is forever changed.
+And whilst we would love to tell you that you can fix your prolapse, the truth is that you are probably always going to live with some degree of increased movement in your pelvic organs.
 And you will probably always have to be more mindful of your pelvic floor than you were pre-children.
-But there are steps that can be taken to manage your symptoms and prevent further progression.
+However, some steps can be taken to manage your symptoms and prevent further progression.

 Pelvic Floor Muscle Training and Prolapse

-A 2021 systematic review and meta-analysis of randomized controlled trials found that PFMT was effective in reducing prolapse symptoms and improving quality of life for women with pelvic organ prolapse.
+A 2021 systematic review and meta-analysis of randomized controlled trials found that PFMT effectively reduced prolapse symptoms and improved the quality of life for women with pelvic organ prolapse.
 The review also found that longer durations of PFMT and supervised programs were associated with greater improvement in prolapse symptoms.
 (Hagen et all 2021).

 A 2020 randomized controlled trial found that a combination of pelvic floor muscle training and behavioral therapy (where skills to help alter and improve behavior are taught) was more effective in reducing prolapse symptoms compared to pelvic floor muscle training alone.
 The study also found that women who received the combination therapy were more likely to continue with treatment and have better long-term outcomes.
 (Hung et al 2020).